allenai/natural-instructions/tasks/README.md

 `task357_casino_classification_negotiation_small_talk` | Detecting the usage of small-talk negotiation strategy in dialogue utterances. | Classification
 `task358_casino_classification_negotiation_uv_part` | Detecting the usage of uv-part negotiation strategy in dialogue utterances. | Classification
 `task359_casino_classification_negotiation_vouch_fair` | Detecting the usage of vouch-fair negotiation strategy in dialogue utterances. | Classification
-`task363_sst2_polarity_classification` | Given a sentence from a movie review, classify the sentence to positive or negative sentiment | Classification
+`task363_sst2_polarity_classification` | Given a sentence from a movie review, classify the sentence to positive or negative sentiment. | Classification
 `task364_regard_social_impact_classification` | Given a sentence about a person, decide what is the impact of that sentence on the society's perception of that person. | Classification
 `task375_classify_type_of_sentence_in_debate` | Given a debate topic and a sentence from the debate, classify the type of the sentence. | Classification
-`task376_reverse_order_of_words` |  Reverse the order of words in the given sentence | Answer Generation `task377_remove_words_of_given_length` | Remove all words of a given length in the sentence | Answer Generation `task378_reverse_words_of_given_length` | Reverse all words of a given length in the sentence | Answer Generation `task379_agnews_topic_classification` | Given a news article, classify the article's topic to four classes ('World', 'Sports', 'Business', 'Sci/Tech') | Classification
-`task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage | Answer Generation
+`task376_reverse_order_of_words` |  Reverse the order of words in the given sentence | Answer Generation `task377_remove_words_of_given_length` | Remove all words of a given length in the sentence | Answer Generation `task378_reverse_words_of_given_length` | Reverse all words of a given length in the sentence | Answer Generation `task379_agnews_topic_classification` | Given a news article, classify the article's topic to four classes. | Classification `task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage. | Answer Generation
-`task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
+`task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage. | Question Generation
-`task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
+`task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question. | Answer Generation
-`task386_semeval_2018_task3_irony_detection` | Given a tweet judge whether it contains irony or not. | Classification `task387_semeval_2018_task3_irony_classification` | Given a tweet Classify the kind of irony it has. | Classification `task391_causal_relationship` |  Given two sentences, decide whether the second sentence can be the result of the first one | Classification
+`task386_semeval_2018_task3_irony_detection` | Given a tweet judge whether it contains irony or not. | Classification `task387_semeval_2018_task3_irony_classification` | Given a tweet Classify the kind of irony it has. | Classification `task391_causal_relationship` |  Given two sentences, decide whether the second sentence can be the result of the first one. | Classification
-`task392_inverse_causal_relationship` |  Given two sentences, decide whether the first sentence can be the result of the second one | Classification
+`task392_inverse_causal_relationship` |  Given two sentences, decide whether the first sentence can be the result of the second one. | Classification
-`task393_plausible_result_generation` | Given a sentence, write another sentence that is a likely result of it | Text Generation
+`task393_plausible_result_generation` | Given a sentence, write another sentence that is a likely result of it. | Text Generation
-`task394_persianqa_question_generation` | Given a passage, generate a question based on it | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
+`task394_persianqa_question_generation` | Given a passage, generate a question based on it. | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage. | Answer Generation
-`task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not | Classification
+`task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not. | Classification